catb0x/Roblox-Shaders-Guide/README.md

 5. Go into GeForce Experience, go to Settings, and enable "in-game overlay"
 6. If Bloxstrap version is **under 2.6.0**:

    a.
-If you are logged into GitHub, [download the modified Bloxstrap](https://github.com/pizzaboxer/bloxstrap/suites/17761020689/artifacts/1017388973), extract it, and copy the `Bloxstrap.exe` file
+If you are logged into GitHub, [download the official Bloxstrap.exe modification](https://github.com/pizzaboxer/bloxstrap/suites/17761020689/artifacts/1017388973), extract it, and copy-paste the `Bloxstrap.exe` file into the Bloxstrap directory

    b.
-If you aren't, go to the `BloxstrapEXE` file in the repo and and copy the `Bloxstrap.exe` file (SHA256 Hash: `42FFCEFDB485BC6833F2DB4209CB6433BAB0C59DEBB2A1FF77475E06AEBA5BAD`)
+If you aren't, go to the `BloxstrapEXE` file in the repo and and copy-paste the `Bloxstrap.exe` file into the Bloxstrap directory (SHA256 Hash: `42FFCEFDB485BC6833F2DB4209CB6433BAB0C59DEBB2A1FF77475E06AEBA5BAD`, compare it with the hash of the Bloxstrap.exe from the GitHub link if you want.)

    After that, go to `%LocalAppData%\Bloxstrap` and paste and replace the `Bloxstrap.exe` file